AyeeMinerva/nanoLLMs/README.md

+## Currently Working On

+Reading and reproducing the nanoGPT source code.

 ## Acknowledgements & References

 > ⚠️ **Disclaimer**: This repository is created **strictly for personal study, hands-on learning, and educational purposes**.